Justin Grimm: Oakland Athletics

 On December 28, 2021, Grimm signed a minor league contract with the Oakland Athletics.
 On April 7, 2022, Grimm's contract was selected by the A's and he was added to their opening day roster.
-He was designated for assignment on May 28, 2022 and was released on May 31.
+He was designated for assignment on May 28 and was released on May 31.

+Grimm retired from professional baseball following the 2022 season.

 Personal life

 Grimm married longtime girlfriend Gina Nuccio, a former All-American gymnast at the University of Georgia, on January 30, 2016.
 Their son Austin was born in 2018.